Are you passionate about education but found that teaching was just not the right fit…

-Over the last 6 years, I’ve worked with hundreds of people who, for a variety of reasons, are looking to make the switch from the private sector to an organization where social impact, not profit, is the primary bottom line.
+Over the last 9 years, I’ve worked with thousands of people who, for a variety of reasons, are looking to make the switch from the private sector to an organization where social impact, not profit, is the primary bottom line.
 While it is not the right decision for everyone, I always applaud those who have decided to chart a new path and follow their passion, whatever that might be.
 But, as always when taking a new path, there’s a level of mystery and uncertainty about what lies ahead.
 Below is some of the advice I’ve shared with sector switchers over the years.

 Switch Only for the Right Reasons

 There is a myth out there about the social impact sector.
 It has persisted for decades, and every day people fall for this myth and transition from the private sector to the social impact sector, only to quickly realize they made the wrong decision.

 What is this myth?
 That the social impact sector is an easier lifestyle with less hours and a less demanding work environment.

 I’m not sure why this myth started.
 But it has persisted.
 Many people are worn out after working long hours in the private sector and are ready for a change.
 Or perhaps their life stage has changed and now, with a little one at home, they decide a less demanding work life would be better.
 What some fail to realize is this: the leaders of social impact organization are no less inherently relentless in achieving their missions than private sector employers are at achieving maximum profit.
 To put it more bluntly, long hours, challenging work environments, demanding bosses – these factors have nothing to do with whether an organization is for-profit or non-profit.